Trevor Ferguson

 Trevor Ferguson, also known as John Farrow, (born 11 November 1947) is a Canadian novelist who lived for many years in Hudson, Quebec, and he and his wife Lynne Hill Ferguson now live in Victoria, BC.
 He is the author of fourteen novels and four plays.
 He has been called Canada's best novelist both in Books in Canada and the Toronto Star.

 Born in Seaforth, Huron County, Ontario in 1947, he was raised in Montreal from the age of three.
 In his mid-teens, he gravitated towards Canada's northwest where he worked on railway gangs, and also began to write, working at night in the bunkhouses.

 In his early twenties, he travelled and worked throughout Europe and the United States before returning to Montreal to write.
 He settled into driving a taxi by night and writing by day until the publication of his first novel, High Water Chants, in 1977, which Dennis Lee called one of the best in the language.
 His second novel, Onyx John, in 1985, received (arguably) the highest critical acclaim in the history of Canadian literature.
 Leon Rooke called it one of the five best novels of the twentieth century.
 Sixteen years later, the novel would become a bestseller in France.
 Indeed, his work is highly regarded in France, where he's often cited as being one of the world's pre-eminent writers.

 Extraordinary praise also awaited the publication of his third novel, The Kinkajou.
-The Timekeeper won the Hugh MacLennan Prize for fiction and was developed into the 2009 film The Timekeeper by Louis Bélanger.
-A ninth novel, River City, was published in 2011 and the paperback, at 1,000 pages, in 2012.
+His fourth, The Timekeeper, won the Hugh MacLennan Prize for fiction and was developed into the 2009 film The Timekeeper by Louis Bélanger.
+A ninth novel, part of a series in the crime genre, River City, was published in 2011 and the paperback, at 1,000 pages, in 2012.
 The option for it to be a mini-series has been agreed upon, as of November, 2013.
-Trevor Ferguson's most recent literally novel was The River Burns, published by Simon and Schuster in 2014, the paperback in 2015.
-In November 2019, Ball Park under his nom de plume John Farrow was released, with a young Detective Emile Cinq-Mars set in Montreal 1975.
+Trevor Ferguson's most recent literary novel was The River Burns, published by Simon and Schuster in 2014, the paperback in 2015.